Slackadays/Chata/libchata/README.md

 # Welcome to Chatassembler!

-Chatassembler is the bloat-free assembler for RISC-V. It's easy to use, fully independent, and _over 10x faster_ 🏎️ than the competition.
+Chatassembler is the bloat-free assembler library for RISC-V. It's easy to use, fully independent, and _over 10x faster_ 🏎️ than the competition.

 <p align="center">
     <img src="Figure_1.svg">